pwrdrvr/crush-test/packages/cdk-construct/API.md

 ### CrushTest <a name="CrushTest" id="@pwrdrvr/crush-test-cdk.CrushTest"></a>

-A reusable CDK construct that creates a Lambda function from a Docker image, with S3 read access and configurable memory and environment.
+Deploys Crush Test as a Lambda function.

+Enables running `oha` or `k6` load tests from AWS.

 #### Initializers <a name="Initializers" id="@pwrdrvr/crush-test-cdk.CrushTest.Initializer"></a>